-If there is trunk damage.
+If there is Trunk Damage.

 For this reason, you should not perform the scratch test on limbs or branches but on the trunk itself.
 Are there vertical cracks on the tree or any damage to the trunk?
-As a tree ages, the old bark will naturally fall off being replaced with a new layer of healthy bark.
+As a tree ages, the old bark will naturally fall off being replaced with a new layer of strong bark.
 If new bark doesn’t reappear and there’s a smooth section in the trunk, this could be an indicator that the tree could be dying.

 Like I said before, just because a tree doesn’t have any leaves or needles on it doesn’t necessarily mean it’s dead but, this is usually a warning sign that something could be happening.
 You could just have dead branches on a deciduous tree, which will need to be removed in case they become a hazard.
 But, if you have leaves clinging onto a branch far into the winter, it could be another indication that the tree has serious trunk or root damage.

-Determining whether or not the tree is healthy based on its roots is almost impossible because they are not visible, however, you can determine the root status if the tree starts to lean suddenly or if small branches sprout from the tree at the base of the trunk.
+Determining whether or not the tree is fit based on its roots is almost impossible because they are not visible, however, you can determine the root status if the tree starts to lean suddenly or if small branches sprout from the tree at the base of the trunk.
 This is known as epicormic shoots and could indicate that there’s something wrong with the tree.

 Read More: Two parts of a tree removal

 Sometimes a tree can die from the inside out.
 This could be due to beehives, fire, fungus, or disease.
 If a tree slowly gets hollowed out from the inside out, it could be extremely fragile and topple at the slightest windstorm.
 These trees should be inspected by a qualified tree specialist.
-If it’s a large tree, it should definitely be removed by a tree removal professional.
+If it’s a large dead tree, it should definitely be removed by a tree removal professional.